Tien Shinhan: Reception

 Tien is a popular character in the series, in 2004 fans of the series voted him the sixteenth most popular character for the book Dragon Ball Forever.
-Tien's voice actor for the original broadcast, Hirotaka Suzuoki, said despite the character not being an ordinary human, the character's interactions with Chaozu showed his humanity.
+Tien's voice actor for the original broadcast, Hirotaka Suzuoki, said despite the character not being an ordinary human, the character's interactions with Chiaotzu showed his humanity.
 Tien has received both praise and criticism from numerous publications.
 Theron Martin of Anime News Network stated that it was 'fun' seeing the groundwork for Tien being laid and reflecting on how he later changed.
 Martin went on to say that Goku's fight with Tien "presents the most dramatic and intense duel to date in the series."
-Davey C. Jones of Active Anime noted that "Tien's redemption made an interesting side story" and that it was "crucial in the final episodes" of Piccolo Daimaō arc.
+Davey C. Jones of Active Anime noted that "Tien's redemption made an interesting side story" and that it was "crucial in the final episodes" of the King Piccolo arc.

-Chris Beveridge of Mania Entertainment commented on episodes 62-92 of Dragon Ball, saying, "there are some dull moments to be had, especially as I don't find Tien or Chaozu to be interesting characters."
+Chris Beveridge of Mania Entertainment commented on episodes 62–92 of Dragon Ball, saying, "There are some dull moments to be had, especially as I don't find Tien or Chaozu to be interesting characters."
 However he went on to say that Tien's fight with Goku "was really quite good" and expressed mixed feelings about the character, saying that as a villain "he was fairly one dimensional."
-But after being influenced by Kame-Sen'nin's teachings Beveridge said, he "becomes a much more interesting character" and was disappointed that he did not have a really "strong story told for him after this series."
+But after being influenced by Master Roshi's teachings, Beveridge said, he "becomes a much more interesting character" and was disappointed that he did not have a really "strong story told for him after this series."
 Sean Connolly of the same site said that Tien "shows his worth" by holding off Cell "with a flurry of high powered attacks."
 ANN's D.F.
-Smith said that Tien's fight against Piccolo Daimaō's minions was entertaining, but the conclusion of his fight against Goku was random.
+Smith said that Tien's fight against King Piccolo's minions was entertaining, but the conclusion of his fight against Goku was random.